equinor/ert/docs/rst/manual/reference/workflows/built_in.rst

 **DATA_RANKING**

-The DATA_RANKING job will rank realizations in increasing or decreasing order on selected data value for a selected time step.
+The :code:`DATA_RANKING` job will rank realizations in increasing or decreasing order on selected data value for a selected time step.
 The job takes as parameters the name of the ranking, the data key to rank on, increasing order and selected time steps.
 If no time step is given, the default is the last timestep.

-Rank the realizations on PORO:1,2,3 on time step 0 in decreasing order
+Rank the realizations on :code:`PORO`:1,2,3 on time step 0 in decreasing order:

 ::

 	DATA_RANKING Dataranking1 PORO:1,2,3 false 0

 **EXPORT_RANKING**

-The EXPORT_RANKING job exports ranking results to file.
+The :code:`EXPORT_RANKING` job exports ranking results to file.
 The job takes two parameters; the name of the ranking to export and the file to export to.